Mixbo-zz/FaST2704/README.md

 ### Included
 `root.sh` is a simple shell script that provides the root shell

+`admin.py` is a python script that downloads the router's configuration file and extracts the admin password.
+You don't need to crack `/etc/passwd` anymore!

-`getHashes.sh` uses the same login principle as **root.sh** but automatically downloads the remote /etc/passwd file in a local directory instead of letting the user interact with the shell.
-You can later crack the DES hashes with a password cracking tool.
+`getHashes.sh` uses the same login principle as **root.sh** but automatically downloads the remote /etc/passwd file in a local directory instead of letting the user interact with the shell. ~~You can later crack the DES hashes with a password cracking tool.~~ You can use `admin.py` instead

 `lsFileList.txt` is the complete list of files on the device.